Xarlos89/Morbo-bot/README.md

-# Overlord-bot
+# Morbo-bot

 ## The bot that sees all.

-HephaestusBot is a Discord.py bot developed by the members of Practical Python.
+Morbo is a Discord bot developed by the members of Practical Python.

 The bot is free, and open source.
 Anyone is welcome to contribute.